-- Walk: Boston is known as “The Walking City” so it is no wonder it ranks No. 4 in overall walkability in the U.S. City walking is supported by advocates that audit paths and share useful resources for pedestrians.
-Boston’s most walkable neighborhoods are Chinatown - Leather District, North End and Bay Village.
+- Walk: Boston is known as “The Walking City” so it is no wonder it ranks No. 4 in overall walkability in the U.S. City walking is supported by advocates who audit paths and share useful resources for pedestrians.
+Boston’s most walkable neighborhoods are Beacon Hill, North End and Bay Village.

-- Bike: Boston is somewhat bikeable with a few solid trails and paths that are just right for rolling through the city.
+- Bike: Boston is somewhat bikeable with a few trails and paths that are just right for rolling through the city.
 They have a bikeshare program powered by Bluebikes.

 2. San Francisco

-- Walk: San Francisco is the third most walkable city in the U.S. Its most walkable neighborhoods are Chinatown, Downtown-Union Square and Lower Nob Hill.
+- Walk: San Francisco ranks second in the U.S. for walkability.
+Its most walkable neighborhoods are Chinatown, Tenderloin and Downtown-Union Square.

-- Bike: San Francisco is very bikeable.
+- Bike: San Francisco has ample biking infrastructure.
 The city is supportive of the bike culture and offers many safe paths for riders.